sarahshi/PyIRoGlass/docs/importing_data.rst

 Importing Data
 ==============

 We walk through an implementation of ``PyIRoGlass`` here.
-We recommend following this tutorial as-is for those not familiar with navigating between directories in `Python`.
-Create this following file structure locally:
+We recommend following this tutorial as-is for those not familiar with navigating between directories in `Python <https://www.python.org/>`_.
+This file structure should be locally replicaated:

 ::